 Detailed information on academic standing, including Academic Probation, Disqualification, and Reinstatement can be found on the Enrollment Services’ website.

-Students placed on academic probation are encouraged to attend a Strategies for Academic Success workshop as quickly as possible.
+It is strongly recommended that students placed on academic probation attend a Strategies for Academic Success workshop as quickly as possible.
 These special workshops include information about: